Pantheon, Rome: Renaissance

 Since the Renaissance the Pantheon has been the site of several important burials.
 Among those buried there are the painters Raphael and Annibale Carracci, the composer Arcangelo Corelli, and the architect Baldassare Peruzzi.
 In the 15th century, the Pantheon was adorned with paintings: the best-known is the Annunciation by Melozzo da Forlì.
 Filippo Brunelleschi, among other architects, looked to the Pantheon as inspiration for their works.

 Pope Urban VIII (1623 to 1644) ordered the bronze ceiling of the Pantheon's portico melted down.
 Most of the bronze was used to make bombards for the fortification of Castel Sant'Angelo, with the rest used by the Apostolic Camera for other works.
-It is also said that the bronze was used by Bernini in creating his famous baldachin above the high altar of St. Peter's Basilica, but, according to at least one expert, the Pope's accounts state that about 90% of the bronze was used for the cannon, and that the bronze for the baldachin came from Venice.
+It is also said that the bronze was used by Bernini in creating his famous baldachin above the high altar of St. Peter's Basilica, though the archaeologist Carlo Fea discovered from the Pope's accounts that about 90% of the bronze was used for the cannon, and that the bronze for the baldachin came from Venice.
 Concerning this, an anonymous contemporary Roman satirist quipped in a pasquinade (a publicly posted poem) that quod non fecerunt barbari fecerunt Barberini ("What the barbarians did not do the Barberinis [Urban VIII's family name] did").

 In 1747, the broad frieze below the dome with its false windows was "restored," but bore little resemblance to the original.
 In the early decades of the 20th century, a piece of the original, as far as could be reconstructed from Renaissance drawings and paintings, was recreated in one of the panels.

 Modern

-Two kings of Italy are buried in the Pantheon: Vittorio Emanuele II and Umberto I, as well as Umberto's Queen, Margherita.
-It was supposed to be the final resting place for the Monarchs of Italy of House of Savoy, but the Monarchy was abolished in 1946 and the authorities have refused to grant burial to the former kings who died in exile (Victor Emmanuel III and Umberto II).
-The National Institute for the Honour Guard of the Royal Tombs of the Pantheon, which mounts guards of honour at the royal tombs of the Pantheon, was originally chartered by the House of Savoy and subsequently operating with authorization of the Italian Republic, mounts as guards of honour in front of the royal tombs.
+Two monarchs of the Kingdom of Italy are buried in the Pantheon: King Vittorio Emanuele II and King Umberto I, as well as Umberto's Queen Consort, Margherita.
+It was supposed to be the final resting place for the Monarchs of Italy of the House of Savoy, but the Monarchy was abolished in June 1946 and the authorities have refused to grant a burial to the former kings who died in exile (King Vittorio Emanuele III and King Umberto II).
+The National Institute for the Honour Guard of the Royal Tombs of the Pantheon, which was originally chartered by the House of Savoy, and has subsequently operated with the authorisation of the Italian Republic, mounts a guard of honour in front of the Royal tombs.

 The Pantheon is in use as a Catholic church, and as such, visitors are asked to keep an appropriate level of deference.
 Masses are celebrated there on Sundays and holy days of obligation.
 Weddings are also held there from time to time.